sympa-community/gpldoc/man/Sympa-Config-Schema.3.md

 - %pinfo

-    This hash COMPLETELY defines ALL list parameters.
+    This hash COMPLETELY defines ALL parameters.
-    It is then used to load, save, view, edit list config files.
+    It is then used to load, save, view, edit config files.

-    List parameters format accepts the following keywords :
+    A parameter definition accepts the following keywords:

     - context